 While perusing all her recipes to decide what to make, I couldn't help drooling over most of them.
 I decided to make her recipe for Chicken Tinga, which people kept telling me was delicious, but I hadn't tried before.
 In fact, I didn't even know what it was!
 It turns out that it is a recipe that originated in Puebla, Mexico, and is basically a dish of shredded chicken in a tomato and chipotle pepper adobo sauce.
 Yum!
 Don't you just love spicy, smoky Mexican food!

 However, I have to be honest and tell you that I wanted to make most of them and have made a list of her recipes that I am going to be back to try.
-I mean, doesn’t Butternut Squash Gnocchi with Sage Walnut Butter Sauce, Bahamian Rum Cake (which I would have made except I just got done making desserts like Chocolate Cherry Tart after participating in #Choctoberfest) and that delicious looking Crab Ravioli with Pumpkin Alfredo Sauce (perfect for the fall season), sound scrumptious?!
+I mean, doesn't Bahamian Rum Cake sound delicious?
+I would have made it except I just finished making desserts like Chocolate Cherry Tart.

 In making her recipe, we discovered that it was much too hot for us (and we like spicy food!) so I cut back on the chipotle peppers and adobo sauce in the recipe (the second time I made it) and it was perfect!
 We like to serve it on tortillas with a little salsa, lettuce, tomato and avocado.
-It really did have a fantastic flavor, and if you follow the recipe that I adapted below, it should be fine for anyone’s palate.
+It really did have a fantastic flavor.
+If you follow the recipe that I adapted below, it should be fine for anyone's palate.